qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_ref.rst

   peer-keys: :ref:`pages/tool/generator/generator_config_ref#compile-options`, :ref:`pages/tool/generator/generator_config_ref#cache`, :ref:`pages/tool/generator/generator_config_ref#include`, :ref:`pages/tool/generator/generator_config_ref#library`

 Generate Javascript file(s) for the application that can be loaded in the browser.
-This includes an inital file that acts as the loader and needs to be included by e.g. the hosting index.html page, and possibly other JS files with class code, I18N files, asf.
+This includes an initial file that acts as the loader and needs to be included by e.g. the hosting index.html page, and possibly other JS files with class code, I18N files, asf.
 All necessary settings for the compile run are given in the *compile-options* key, so make sure this one is properly filled.

 Possible keys are